 Spring Equinox sunrise over Yatesbury

 It’s spring already?
 No fucking way!
 Up here on the Marlborough Downs this past month, while I’ve been too busy keeping my head down working to notice the days passing, we’ve had pussy willows and newts appearing at the village pond, followed by snow storms and showers of sleet.
 Indeed, putting the clocks forward an hour a short while ago even comforted me that the year was not whizzing by quite so fast as the early mornings briefly appeared to get darker.
 But now it’s Eostra time already and umpteen projects are gathering momentum.
-While my new album YOU GOTTA PROBLEM WITH ME is almost ready for its May release date, I’ve also been working on ABANDONED FEMALE AT THE BACK GATES OF HELL, the bizarre-but-beautiful debut album by the avant-garde singer Lucy Brownhills, and putting together a big 3CD project for Bristol’s Invada Records entitled THE DOOMSDAY BOOK.
+While my new album YOU GOTTA PROBLEM WITH ME is almost ready for its May release date, I’ve also been working on THE FRONT BOTTOM OF HELL, the debut album by singer Lucy Brown, and putting together a big 3CD project for Bristol’s Invada Records entitled THE DOOMSDAY BOOK.
 This last project features music by Stephen O’Malley, Orthodox, Atavist, Slomo and LAMF, plus a long essay I’ve written about the manner in which many prehistoric sites were later appropriated as law centres by the incoming Danes, Saxons and Normans.
 This lavish package has got a late-October release date and should shift your perceptions of doom away from notions of death to judgement, so… er, look out!

 TOP BILLIN' by The New Lou Reeds